mpanighetti/dnd5e-mote/ch-7-mote-bestiary/murexian-creature.md

 ### Murexian Corruption Levels

 Murexian creatures have varying traits due to the severity of corruption caused by the murex in their systems.
 The following traits apply to all murexian creatures of given challenge rating thresholds; lower corruption traits also apply to creatures with more severe corruption, unless otherwise noted.
-In addition, creatures corrupted by murex gain the monstrosity creature type in addition to their current types.
+In addition, creatures corrupted by murex change their creature type to Monstrosity, unless they already have the Monstrosity or Aberration creature type.

 #### Partial Corruption (Challenge 1 or lower)

 _**Murexian Immunity.**_ The creature is immune to Poison, including those caused by Murexian Poisons.

-_**Poisonous Skin.**_ If another creature comes into direct contact with a murexian creature's body, they must succeed on a DC 9 Constitution saving throw or become Poisoned for 1 minute.
-A Poisoned creature no longer in direct contact with the murexian creature can repeat the saving throw at the end of each of their turns, ending the effect on themself on a success.
+_**Poisonous Skin.**_ If a creature comes into direct contact with a murexian creature's body, it is subject to the following effect. _Constitution Saving Throw:_ DC 8 + the Constitution modifier and Proficiency Bonus of the murexian creature. _Failure:_ The target has the Poisoned condition and repeats the save at the end of each of its turns when it is not in direct contact with the murexian creature, ending the effect on itself on a success.
+After 1 minute without physical contact with the murexian creature, it succeeds automatically.

 Additionally, if a creature eats a murexian plant or animal, they must succeed on a DC 12 Constitution saving throw or become Poisoned for 1 hour.

 #### Severe Corruption (Challenge 2-5)

-_**Enhanced Poisonous Skin.**_ The DC on the Poisonous Skin trait's saving throw is now increased to the recommended level for the creature's challenge rating (after murexian corruption modifications).
-For example, a creature with challenge 2 has a recommended save DC of 13, and a creature with challenge 8 increases the save DC to 16.
-See the Dungeon Master's Workshop chapter in the _Dungeon Master's Guide_ for reference.

-Additionally, a creature that fails this saving throw is Paralyzed until the end of their next turn.
+_**Enhanced Poisonous Skin.**_ A creature that fails the Constitution saving throw of a murexian creature's Poisonous Skin trait additionally has the Paralyzed condition until the end of its next turn.

 _**Murexian Poison.**_ All attacks and traits of a murexian creature that deal Poison damage or conditions treat Poison immunity as Poison resistance and ignores a target's normal Poison resistance, unless the target has specific resistances or immunities to Murexian Poison.
 Targets with Poison immunity or Murexian Poison resistance have Advantage on saving throws against Murexian Poisons, and targets with Murexian Poison immunity automatically succeed on such saving throws.